slideflow/slideflow/docs-source/source/custom_loops.rst

         standardize  = True,     # Standardize images
     )

 The returned dataloaders can then be used directly with your external applications.
+Read more about :ref:`creating and using dataloaders <dataloaders>`.